ciernialab/Wenderski_RNAseq_Paired_End_2020/README.md

 sbatch STAR_align.sh
 ```

+output star count matrix in the format: SRR11313882.ReadsPerGene.out.tab can be exported using FileZilla for expression analysis using Rstudio utilizing either edgeR or DESeq2.

-## Step 7: Filter aligned files
+## Step 7: Filter aligned files (Optional)
 We will now convert sam files to bam and filter to remove PCR duplicates, remove unmapped reads and econdary alignments (multi-mappers), and remove unpaired reads.
+This step is optional because star count matrix provides the same gene count output as featureCounts which requires prior data filtering using SAMFilter.

 Samtools is used to convert sam to bam.
 Samtools fixmate is used to removed unmapped reads and 2ndary alignments.